 In 2014 we launched The Lie Boat! which is an annual training cruise focused on lies and lie detection to help you navigate your way to the TRUTH within interviews and interrogations!
 Check it out at http://www.thelieboat.com and click HERE to sign up for the email list to stay informed so you can join us on the next Lie Boat in 2015!

-The BELIEF Interviewing Model is easily applied within face-to-face interviews, and it is also ideal for conducting interviews over the telephone or computer conferencing software where there are no behavioral indicators to focus on, just the person's words.
+The BELIEF Interviewing Model is an investigative interviewing program designed to help investigators gather and assess information from victims, witnesses, informants and suspects.
+Based upon more than 20 years of law enforcement investigative experience and shaped by current academic research, this method is non-confrontational and very effective sitting face-to-face during interviews or interrogations, whether it is within the context of police investigations, insurance fraud, loss prevention, or human resource investigations.
+It is also ideal for conducting interviews over the telephone or computer conferencing software where there are no behavioral indicators to focus on, just the person's words.
 Since truths and lies are told through the words people use, it makes perfect sense to have the narrative be the central focus of an interview program!
 Words not only carry truths and lies, but they also provide information, which is the goal of any interview...to gather information.

 The system is based upon the acronym BELIEF, which stands for: